rondomondo/alertstack/README.md

 Typically in different environments, like staging and production, the [Alert Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), [Groups](https://prometheus.io/docs/alerting/latest/alertmanager/#grouping), [Routes](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) and [Receivers](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) are all tightly coupled in a handful of files.
 These rules/configs can be of different vintages and would cover numerous old and new services.
 It is not uncommon for there to be a wide range of styles apparent in the Alert/Rules definitions that have been developed over the years.

 ### Objective
 This `test environment` described here is a standin environment representation we can use to validate any major new work/definitions or modification to our existing Alerts/Rules/Receivers.
-So, remembering that these observability resources are implemented as yaml files and configs, they will be managed via GitOps and deployed to an environment to test properly, just like code - [#A typical development workflow].
+So, remembering that these observability resources are implemented as yaml files and configs, they will be managed via GitOps and deployed to an environment to test properly, just like actual code.

+<div style="page-break-after: always"></div>

 **A typical development workflow**